 Third, if your parents are still living, you may want to consider setting up a time to meet with them in order to discuss your feelings (of course, there may be some situations in which this would not be advisable – be careful to use discretion here).
 If your spouse is supportive, it would be a good idea to bring them along.
 Tell your mom and dad how much they've hurt you and how the memory of their words and actions continues to cause you pain.
 Keep your emotions under control, but be straightforward and honest.
 Explain that your purpose in bringing this up is not to hurt them in return, but to find release from the negative effects of your memories.
 This will take a tremendous amount of courage on your part, but it can be an important part of gaining the freedom you're seeking.

 Finally, try to develop some empathy for your parents.
 Ask yourself what it was about their personal backgrounds that made them treat you the way they did.
 Find out what their childhoods were like.
 It's likely that they, too, grew up with harsh, unloving parents – that you're just on the receiving end of a problem that spans several generations.
 If you have a chance to talk with them about this, try to ask some carefully considered questions about their past.
 If they're no longer living, you may be able to locate a member of the extended family who can provide you with the information and insights you need.
 A deeper understanding of their backgrounds and motives will give you a broader perspective on their behavior.
 This won't excuse the mistreatment you received at their hands, but it may help you release some of your bitterness.

 As you begin to work your way through this process, you may find yourself in need of some outside assistance.
 A trained Christian counselor can be a tremendous help to you in this regard.
-Focus on the Family's Counseling staff can supply you with a list of referrals to licensed family practitioners in your local area.
+Call us.
+Our Counseling staff can supply you with a list of referrals to licensed family practitioners in your local area.
 They would also be more than happy to discuss your feelings with you at greater length over the phone.
-You can reach them at this number.

 Learning to Forgive Others